cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.10.1v0.1
 Agencies SHALL develop and implement a process to explicitly allow-list (trust) third-party app access to GWS services.

-- _Rationale:_ Prevents unauthorized access to GWS through the GWS API which provides additional protection against cyber attacks.
+- _Rationale:_ Third-party apps may include malicious content.
+Developing a process to review and approve apps reduces the risk of allowing malicious apps to connect to the workspace.
 - _Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping